Blog and news

 Working with physical therapy specialists, like Joshua Bintz, PT, DPT, and Amanda Askey, PTA, is a good place to start for assessing how you can best modify movements to prevent ACL injuries.
-Therapists and clinicians can identify and target weak muscle and provide ways to improve strength and assist in preventing injuries.
+Therapists and clinicians can identify and target weak muscles and provide ways to improve strength and assist in preventing injuries.

 Recent Blog Posts